AThilenius/logic-paint-rs/vscode_extension/README.md

   substrate.
 - `Metal` paints (or removes) a metal layer and via placements.
 - `Execution` compiles logic and prepares to execute it.
+- `Label` create a text label using Silicon paint.

 ## Visual Mode (`ESC`)